 Euro Nymphing Styles And History – Better Methods

-The methods of Euro Nymphing on this page are proven to work on great lakes steelhead but they are my version of Euro Nymphing.
+The methods of European Nymphing on this page are proven to work on great lakes steelhead, but they are my versions of Nymphing.

-Euro nymphing can mean different things to different people because there are many styles and variations of Euro nymphing.
-You may have heard of Czech Nymphing which is just another style of Euro nymphing and it can be very effective at times.
+Euro nymphing can mean different things to different people because there are many styles and variations of Euro nymph methods.
+You may have heard of Czech Nymphing which is just another European style of nymphing, and it can be very effective at times.

 How To Euro Nymph – How You Actually Do It

 There are many so-called Euro Nymph experts, but few actually are.
 I have been lucky enough to learn from multiple competition fly anglers and even world champion fly anglers, so it’s easy for me to spot the fakes and the real experts.

 Since it’s pretty hard to explain the cast, the drift, and just how to Euro nymph, I know it’s sometimes better to watch it done, but be sure you watch it from the right guys.

 I hope to have a video series out soon, but in the meantime, these are two great options to see experts at modern nymphing and Euro Nymph fishing.

 The closest method to what I use can be seen in the video called Modern Nymphing, which is the best video I have seen on this method.